-- Follow the requirements detailed in this Policy and associated documents. - Adhere to all signage requirements; and - Report any incidents/injuries immediately to their supervisor; and complete a WHS Incident - report in accordance with Council WHS incident reporting procedures.
+- Follow the requirements detailed in this Policy and associated documents. - Adhere to all signage requirements; and - Report any incidents/injuries immediately to their supervisor; and complete a

+WHS Incident form.

+• report Report in accordance with Council WHS incident reporting procedures.